 - 1. The uniform requirements will be stated in the Prospectus and other documents published by the College from time to time. - 2.
 Wearing of the uniform will be a condition of enrolment at this College. - 3.
-The Principal and staff will be required to monitor the wearing of the uniform and to ensure that it is correctly worn by all ākonga. - 4. Ākonga with genuine financial hardship will be donated or assisted to purchase their uniform through the funds controlled by the Principal on behalf of the Board. - 5. Ākonga out of uniform at school will be offered loaner uniform whenever possible. - 6.
+The Principal and staff will be required to monitor the wearing of the uniform and to ensure that it is correctly worn by all students. - 4.
+Students with genuine financial hardship will be assisted to purchase their uniform through the funds controlled by the Principal on behalf of the Board. - 5.
 Changes to the uniform will be by consultation and negotiation.